facebook/wdt/README.md

 Parts of Facebook's Folly open source library (as set in the CMakefile) Mostly conv, threadlocal and checksum support.

+For encryption, the crypto lib part of openssl-1.x

 You can build and embed wdt as a library with as little as a C++11 compiler and glog - and you could macro away glog or replace it by printing to stderr if needed.